dreedyman/mstc-cloud-worker/README.md

 To access the actuator the `8080` port needs to be accessible.
 Runnning the `portForward` task does that, or you can run `kubectl port-forward` manually.

+The examples below include use of a utility called [jq](https://stedolan.github.io/jq/), a command line JSON processor.

 An example of getting all metrics available follows: